-Name Legal Aid at Work to receive cy pres funds
+Name Legal Aid at Work as a recipient of cy pres funds

-- By state statute, a nonprofit legal organization can receive cy pres allocations, regardless of a nexus.
-That means Legal Aid at Work qualifies for funds arising out of state consumer, antitrust, privacy, and securities class actions brought in California courts.
+- By state statute (California Code of Civil Procedure, Section 384), a nonprofit legal organization can receive cy pres allocations.
+There is no requirement other than being a nonprofit provider of legal services (including a finding of a nexus between class claims and cy pres recipients, which is necessary under federal case law).
+As a result, Legal Aid at Work qualifies for cy pres funds arising out of consumer, antitrust, privacy, and securities class actions, in addition to wage-and-hour and other employment-related class actions brought in California courts.